-A list of names and addresses of the owners of all parcels within the City of Hayward's Maintenance District No. 2 is shown on the last equalized Property Tax Roll of the Assessor of the County of Alameda, which is hereby made a part of this report.
+A list of names and addresses of the owners of all parcels within the City of Hayward's Maintenance District No. 2 are shown on the last equalized Property Tax Roll of the Assessor of the County of Alameda.
 This list is keyed to the Assessor's Parcel Numbers as shown on the Assessment Roll on file in the Office of the Hayward City Clerk.

 The proposed collection rate and the amount for Fiscal Year 2020 apportioned to each lot or parcel, as shown on the latest roll at the Assessor's Office, are on file in the Office of the City Clerk.
 The description of each lot or parcel is part of the records of the Assessor of the County of Alameda and these records are, by reference, made a part of this report.

-The total amount proposed to be collected for Fiscal Year 2020 is \$106,239.30.
+The total assessment amount proposed to be collected for Fiscal Year 2020 is \$106,239.30.
+The Assessment Roll for Fiscal Year 2020 is included as Attachment V and is on file in the Office of the Hayward City Clerk.